 Adoption requirements are different from shelter to shelter.

-In some areas, you may need to prove that pets are allowed in your place of residence.
-A letter from the landlord, or copy of the lease, should suffice.
+- In some areas, you may need to prove that pets are allowed at your residence.
+A letter from the landlord, or a copy of the lease, should suffice.

-Most shelters and rescue organizations will ask for a donation or adoption fee.
-These fees go toward food, medical care, and upkeep of the facilities.
-Most shelters operate on a shoestring budget, and rely on adoption fees and donations to remain operational.
+- Most shelters and rescue organizations will ask for a donation or adoption fee.
+These fees go toward cat food, medical care, cat supplies, and upkeep of the facilities.
+Most shelters operate on a shoestring budget and rely on adoption fees and donations to remain operational.

 Before Bringing Your New Cat Home

-Many shelters will offer to spay or neuter your cat before you bring them home.
-This can save on expenses later on down the line, so inquire about your options.
+Many shelters offer to spay or neuter your cat before bringing them home.
+That can save on expenses later.
+So, inquire about your options.
 If your cat will be allowed to roam outdoors, spaying or neutering is a must.

-Before you adopt, especially if your kitty was previously feral, you should ask if they’ve been tested for common illnesses, like feline HIV or feline leukemia.
-If your kitty does have one of these ailments, do your research to see what this will mean for your own future down the line.
-Feline illnesses can be expensive and challenging, and you should have all the information before you commit.
+Before adopting, especially if your kitty was previously feral, you should ask if they’ve been tested for common illnesses, like feline HIV or feline leukemia.
+If your kitty does have one of these ailments, do your research to see what this will mean for your future.
+Feline illnesses can be expensive and challenging, and you should have all the information before committing.

 Bringing Your New Family Member Home

 When you first bring your kitty home, they’ll likely want some space of their own.
-You may wish to confine your cat at first, until they’re a bit more acclimated to their new environment.
+You may wish to confine your cat at first until they’re a bit more acclimated to their new environment.
 Some go for a sizable closet, a laundry room, or a bathroom.
-Be sure to introduce them to their litter box, their food, and their water.
+Be sure to introduce them to their cat litter box, their food, and their water.
 Leave a carrier box open nearby, with something comfy inside.
-They may wish to “hide” in there, or under the bed, until they’re more comfortable in their new home.
+They may wish to hide in there or under the bed until they’re more comfortable in their new home.

-Gradually, over the next few days, allow your new cat to roam more freely.
-Introduce your cat to small children and other pets slowly, in a controlled environment.
+Gradually, allow your new cat to roam more freely.
+Introduce your cat to small children and other pets slowly in a controlled environment.
 Before long, your new cat will be ruling the roost.